PanicStation.org

 Short answer

-Stop using that staircase/section immediately and keep other people away.
-Treat it like a fall-through risk until it’s checked and made safe by the responsible person (landlord/manager) or a competent tradesperson.
+Stop using that stair tread, landing, or handrail now, and keep other people away from it.
+Treat it as a fall or failure risk until the responsible person or a competent tradesperson has checked it and made it safe.

 Do not do these things

-- Don’t “test it again” with your full weight or by yanking the rail to see how bad it is.
+• Don’t test it again with your full weight or yank the rail to see how bad it is.

-- Don’t let children, older adults, or anyone carrying items use it “just this once”.
+• Don’t let children, older adults, visitors, pets, or anyone carrying items use it “just this once”.

 What to do now